melchor629/node-flac-bindings/readme.md

 Every one will contain functions of every FLAC module and its constants and enums.
 A FLAC encoder function have the form of `FLAC__stream_encoder_new()`, with this binding you will call `flac_bindings.encoder.new()`: _you don't need to write all the function native name_.
 This (I think) simplifies the way you write the code.
 Same in constants and enums.

 ## What is the bad part?
 Yes, it has.
-Almost every function expects his parameters and in the write type.
+Almost every function expects his parameters in his right type.
 If it not, the binding will just crash.
 So, pay attention on the types of the functions.

 Callbacks don't follow exactly the signature that shows in Encoder and Decoder sections: the **first** and **last** parameters are **not sent** to Javascript callbacks.
 The first, basically because causes random crashes if the object is passed (caused by the GC).
 The second, because I see it unnecessary and difficult to use this private data in Javascript.
 Remember not to pass a private data argument in `init` functions!

-Too, if you expect an async API, I have no idea how to implement all in async mode: _you need to call sometimes JS functions when the C code would be running in a background thread but you need it now_.
+Also, if you expect an async API, I have no idea how to implement all in async mode: _you need to call sometimes JS functions when the C code would be running in a background thread but you need it now_.

 ## Let's dance!
 Download now with